cemerick/friend/README.md

 "I was wrong after all," said Gandalf, "and Gimli too.
 Merry, of all people, was on the right track.
 The opening word was inscribed on the archway all the time!
 The translation should have been: Say 'Friend' and enter.
-I had only to speak the Elvish work for friend and the doors opened.
+I had only to speak the Elvish word for friend and the doors opened.
 Quite simple.
 Too simple for a learned lore master in these suspicious days.
 Those were happier times.
 Now let us go!"
 ```